 Accounts differ about what exactly happened next.
 The official account says that there was a gunfight between Yo Hing and Choy, during which a white man, Robert Thompson, was killed.
 That then led to a wave of anger as the locals decided to take revenge into their own hands.
 That’s the official account – and that’s bad enough – but there’s a lot of evidence to suggest that that’s not really what happened.
 The reality was, incredibly, even worse.

 The other account goes like this.
 There was a gunfight, in which Choy was seriously wounded.
 He was arrested and Yo Hing bribed the Sheriff to set bail for Choy at $2,000 – a fabulous sum at the time (about $100,000 now).
 Nevertheless Sam Yuen, the leader of Choy’s Tong in LA, went to the Sheriff and posted bail, telling the deputies that he had the money in gold in a trunk in his shop.
 Now, word of that gold, just sitting in Yuen’s shop, went around the bars of the small town like wildfire.
 On top of this it’s important to understand that the Chinese were hated and feared in equal measure and – it gets even better – the Chinese were forbidden by California law from testifying against white people.
-It’s almost certain that Thompson and a Sheriff’s Deputy, called Bilderrain, decided to go to Sam’s shop to steal the money, which is when Thompson was shot.
+It’s almost certain that Thompson and a Sheriff’s Deputy, called Bilderrain, decided to go to Yuen’s shop to steal the money, which is when Thompson was shot.

 Either way, it was the signal for all hell to break loose.
 The bars and brothels emptied as a mob several hundred strong formed and hurried over to Chinatown.
-They surrounded the Coronel, eventually climbing onto the roof, hacking holes in it and firing into the interior.
+They surrounded the Coronel, eventually climbing onto the roof, hacking holes in it and firing guns into the interior.
 Finally the Chinese men inside surrendered.
 They were dragged out and hung, shot or stabbed to death.
 But the mob still wasn’t done!
 They marched through Chinatown, grabbing any Chinese man or boy they could find, and killed them too.

 One of the few Chinese men in Los Angeles who was respected by everyone was Dr. Gene Tong.
 He had a small office in the Coronel where he dispensed medicine.
 As Dr. Tong was dragged out he tried to strike a deal with his hangmen.
 He had $3,000 in gold in his shop – take it and spare his life.
 His erstwhile executioners shot his mouth off to silence him and then cut his finger off so they could get his diamond wedding ring.
 Then they hung him, still alive, from an upturned wagon – and took the gold.

 A woman came running out of a nearby shop: “Hang them all” she shouted.
-Her son helpfully ran out and offered the mob some rope.
+Her son hurried out and helpfully offered the mob some rope.
 When they tried to string up a Chinese man from the front porch of a shop belonging to local councilman John Goller he objected strenuously – and was told to “dry up”, or he’d suffer the same fate!
 Finally, when the orgy of violence was over, twenty Chinese men and boys had been murdered.

 In the previous two decades thirty-five people had been lynched in Los Angeles, so vigilantism, regrettably, wasn’t uncommon.
-Only a few months earlier a Frenchman, by the name of Lachenais, had been lynched where the Federal Courthouse is now, but even by the debauched standards of LA the Chinatown Massacre was different.
+Only a few months earlier a Frenchman, by the name of Lachenais, had been hung by an angry mob where the Federal Courthouse is now, but even by the debauched standards of LA the Chinatown Massacre was different.
 When news of it reached the outside world the reaction was one of abject horror.
 Ironically, it was the first thing that really put Los Angeles on the map for people outside California.
 It was reported in all the East Coast newspapers and that was considered worse.
 LA was lobbying for the Transcontinental railroad to stop here and publicity of this nature could be fatal to the boosters’ plans.
 The following year twenty-four men were put on trial for their part in the events of that night, but in the end none were convicted and as quickly as possible the curtains were drawn over the whole affair.
 Five years later the railroad reached Los Angeles and it began its rapid ascent.